pipe-cd/pipecd/docs/content/en/docs/user-guide/plan-preview.md

 Here are what will be included currently in the result of plan-preview process:

-- what application will be deployed once the pull request got merged
+- which application will be deployed once the pull request got merged
-- what deployment strategy (QUICK_SYNC or PIPELINE_SYNC) will be used
+- which deployment strategy (QUICK_SYNC or PIPELINE_SYNC) will be used
-- what resources will be added, deleted, or modified
+- which resources will be added, deleted, or modified

 This feature will available for all application kinds: KUBERNETES, TERRAFORM, CLOUD_RUN, LAMBDA and Amazon ECS.